14 Machine Learning Interview Questions (+ Tips to Answer Them)

 • Methods to prevent overfitting

-6. What are false positives and false negatives?
+8. What are false positives and false negatives?
 Why are they significant?

 Not all errors that come from a machine learning model are the same.
 The consequences of those errors can be drastically different depending on the domain where the model is deployed.
-When asking this question, an interviewer wants to assess your understanding of the difference between Type 1 (false positive) and Type 2 (false negative) errors.
+When asking this question, an interviewer wants to assess your understanding of the difference between type 1 (false positive) and type 2 (false negative) errors.
 Why might you optimize for one over the other?

-How to answer: Provide a succinct definition of false positives and false negatives, explain their significance in terms of the specific problem domain, and showcase your understanding of the trade-offs and potential strategies to minimize their occurrence.
+How to answer: Provide a succinct definition of false positives and false negatives, explain their significance in the specific problem domain, and showcase your understanding of the trade-offs and potential strategies to minimize their occurrence.
 Be sure to discuss relevant examples or anecdotes to illustrate your comprehension of these concepts in real life.

-7. What are some examples of supervised machine learning used in the world of business today?
+9. What are some examples of supervised machine learning used in the world of business today?

 Examples of supervised learning